gtim/dom5-epithet-explorer/README.md

 - handle #/##/$ chars somehow
 - add explanatory title/hover texts to all constraints
 - constraint-page: for sorcery/wizardry/all paths
-- constraint-page: for fear/awe/strength/domstr
+- constraint-page: for domstr
 - constraint-page: for constraint-less epithets
 - constraint-page: for unreachable epithets
-- constraint-page: "misc"/"special" for epithets not listed elsewhere, e.g. eyes and ruler of nothing
+- constraint-page: "misc"/"special" for epithets not listed elsewhere, e.g. eyes, ruler of nothing, fear/awe/strength
 - constraint-page: icons instead of magic paths and scales abbreviations
 - constraint-page: friendly intro text
 - constraint-page: sort constraints s.t. relevant constraint comes first in each epithet